Generate data according to a RDF schema

 is an instance of the class DataRelease

-For more information on how to represent data, check the 2.
-Instantiation of the data paragraph.
+For more information on how to represent data, see section 2.
+Instantiation of the data.

 1.2 Data following a project-specific RDF Schema